Path Planning for Masked Diffusion Model Sampling: Discrete Diffusion with Path Planning

 \section{Discrete Diffusion with Path Planning}

-\looseness=-1 We now aim to improve the generation capability of MDMs by modifying the reverse denoising process by introducing a planning component in a novel inference strategy termed P2. \cut{ More precisely, we modify the reverse process by introducing two sequential operations for every reverse step: 1.)
+\looseness=-1 We now aim to improve the generation capability of MDMs by modifying the reverse denoising process by introducing a planning component in a novel inference strategy termed P2.
+In~\Cref{table:method_generalization} we contrast P2 with the extensive existing literature in planning for MDMs.
+In particular, P2 is the only model with remasking, planning, and stochasticity control.
+In what follows, we further explore novel forms of planners as we find that the optimal planner depends on the application. \cut{ More precisely, we modify the reverse process by introducing two sequential operations for every reverse step: 1.)
 Path planning, and 2.)
 Full denoising.
 The path planning operation first selects which tokens $x^i_t$, conditioned on the rest of the sequence, should be updated by performing the full denoising operation, which differs from past denoising schemes as it allows for unmasked tokens to be remasked $x^i_t \to \mb{m}$.
 The cumulative impact of these two operations is a novel inference scheme that allows tokens within a sequence to be updated \emph{more than once} based on a parametrized planner and denoiser.
 We note that such a scheme is in stark contrast to the denoising posterior $q_{t, \theta}(x^i_{t-1}| x^i_t, D^i_{\theta}(\bx_t))$ defined in~\cref{eqn:parametrized_posterior_mdlm}, which only updates a masked token to a clean token once during the entire inference process.
 Intuitively, planning with denoising has the benefit of being able to course correct mistakes made by an imperfect denoiser during inference, as incorrect tokens can still be updated---including remasked---based on decisions made by the planner.
 We next describe the mathematical framework in~\cref{subsec:MathematicalFormulations} required to implement our P2 scheme before outlining a family of possible planners in \cref{subsec:samplingstrat}. }